 Successful Student's contributing author Sophia Anderson has compiled 10 Online Skills for Career Advancement that are valuable for current students and people already in the workforce.

-But in this fast-paced society, sometimes it can be hard to find time to improve your online abilities.
-This is one of the main reasons why so many online courses and websites emerged–to help you master your skills at home, and be successful in the competitive job market.
+In this fast-paced society, sometimes it can be hard to find time to improve your online abilities.
+This is one of the main reasons why so many online courses and websites emerged—to help you master your skills at home, and be successful in the competitive job market.
 Keep on reading to find out which skills you can master online.

 1. Learn to Code

-So you’re not a programmer, but that doesn’t mean you can’t learn the basics, add this skill to your arsenal, and learn things such as how to edit your own website.
-Not only are you going to stand out, but you’re going to be able to create opportunities for yourself with coding knowledge.
+So you're not a programmer, but that doesn't mean you can't learn the basics, add this skill to your arsenal, and learn things such as how to edit your own website.
+Not only are you going to stand out, but you're going to be able to create opportunities for yourself with coding knowledge.
 If you want to give coding a try, visit Code Avengers or Code School and open your mind to the world of programming that opens many doors.
 See our ranking of the best coding bootcamps.

 2. Data Scraping